pedrxd/docker-urbanterror/README.md

 ```
 The server files are saved on **/data/UrbanTerror43/**.
 You can use your custom binary replacing **/data/UrbanTerror43/urbanterror-server** file.

-## docker run
-You can run with default configuration using the following command

-`docker run -d -p 27960:27960/udp pedrxd/urbanterror`

-For a customized server, you need to add your config folder:

-`docker run -d -p 27960:27960/udp -v /your/config/path:/config pedrxd/urbanterror`

-If there is not any config file on that path, the container will create one for  you.

 ## Environment
 `URT_SERVERNAME`